 "It worked out great for us, too.
 They are back on the planes now, focused on our guests, and undistracted by vague thoughts of moving into training.
 They have closed that door.
-They can move on."
+They can nove on."

 Trial periods are tricky.
 You must not use them as a substitute for selection.
 Like Ellen, you should use them only with people who have already shown some talent and some genuine interest in the role.
 After all, your main focus as a manager is not to help every employee play around within the company in the hope of finding something they like to do.
 Your main focus is to drive performance by matching the talent to the role.
-Even if an employee begs and pleads for a chance to discover a new talent, if you know he doesn't have it, don't offer him the trial period.
+Even if an employee begs and pleads for a chance to discover a new talent, if you know he doesn't have it don't offer him the trial period.
+Furthermore, if you use trial periods, then, like Ellen, you must be

-Furthermore, if you use trial periods, then, like Ellen, you must be very clear about the details.
+Furthermore, If you use trial periods, then, like Ellen, you must be very clear about the details.
 How long will it last?
 What criteria will you use to assess fit?
-How often, if at all, will you meet during the trial period to discuss performance?
+How often if at all, will you meet during the trial period to discuss performance?
 Where will the employee go if she does not stay in the new role?
 You must answer all of these questions explicitly if the trial period is to be a success.